Jaime Chapman

-Jaime Chapman (born 17 March 2002) is an Australian rugby league footballer who plays as a centre for the Gold Coast Titans Women in the NRL Women's Premiership and the Tweed Heads Seagulls in the QRL Women's Premiership.
+Jaime Chapman (born 17 March 2002) is an Australian rugby league footballer who plays as a centre for the Gold Coast Titans in the NRL Women's Premiership and the Tweed Heads Seagulls in the QRL Women's Premiership.

-Background
+Background and life

 Born in Sutherland, New South Wales, Chapman played her junior rugby league for the Kurnell Stingrays.
 She is of Indigenous Australian descent (Kamilaroi) through her grandmother.

+In March 2026, Chapman featured in the reality TV sports show Rivals: Sport vs. Sport.
+She, alongside Josh Addo-Carr, Ali Brigginshaw, and Reece Walsh represented "Team Rugby League".

 Playing career

 In 2019, Chapman joined the Cronulla-Sutherland Sharks Tarsha Gale Cup side.
 On 21 June 2019, she started at for New South Wales under-18 in the inaugural women's under-18 State of Origin game against Queensland.

 On 20 September 2019, she joined the St. George Illawarra Dragons NRL Women's Premiership squad as a development player.

 2020

 In 2020, Chapman began the season began playing for the Sharks' Tarsha Gale Cup side, before moving up to their NSWRL Women's Premiership squad.

 On 24 September, Chapman moved into the Dragons' full-time NRLW squad.
 In Round 1 of the 2020 NRL Women's season, she made her debut for the Dragons, starting on the in a 4–18 loss to the Sydney Roosters.